TulioPD/MikiMediaPaloTG/README.md

 This project is currently not accepting contributions as it is a personal project.
 However, feel free to fork the project and make any changes you'd like.

 ## Current features

+- Card Selector: a simple UI that allows the user to browse and select cards from the Card Database.
+- Card Database: a class that stores test cards with basic information, such as name, type, and mana cost.
+- Card UI Builder/Editor: a tool that allows the user to customize the appearance of the cards, including the background, art, and text.
-This project contains a Card Selector, a pretty simple Card Database to easilly access test Cards, a Card UI builder/Editor, a tool that lets you take a Screenshot of a Card displayed in the CardSelector and convert it into a png file and a few other WIP features.
+- Card Screenshot Tool: a tool that takes a screenshot of a card displayed in the Card Selector and converts it into a PNG file.

-Assets/CardImage contains updated examples of a png generated using the canvas elements that represents a Card.
-It selects border, mana image and art image from a folder based on the card information.
-You can change the fonts and sprites used to anything you like without any major issues other than changing a few sizes

-CardDataBase is just a temporal class fortesting purposses.
-You should change how the card information is stored in the future
+- Deck Manager: a WIP feature that will allow the player to create and customize their own decks using the cards available in the Card Database.

+## Future features

+- Deck manager (WIP)
+- Basic game mechanics and card-player/card-card interactions
+- Cards special effects and interactions
+- Animations and Effects
+- Single player basic AI mode
+- Multiplayer support